Canadian Integrated Program for Antimicrobial Resistance Surveillance: The CIPARS team

 Kelly Pike, Project officer

-Kelly joined CIPARS in 2017.
+Kelly Pike joined CIPARS in 2017.
 She completed a Bachelor of Science in Environmental Science before joining the Public Health Agency of Canada.
-Kelly provides support to CIPARS by assisting with the annual rollout of the Farm and Abattoir programs and by coordinating other operational activities across the Foodborne Disease and Antimicrobial Resistance Surveillance Division.
+Kelly provides support to CIPARS by assisting with the annual rollout of the Farm and Abattoir components and by coordinating other operational activities across the Foodborne Disease and Antimicrobial Resistance Surveillance Division.

 Cassandra Reedman, Epidemiologist